artefactual/atom-docs/user-manual/administer/edit-permissions.rst

 6. A group's :term:`access privileges <access privilege>` can also be edited according to a specific *archival description* or *archival institution*.
-To do this, click on either the "Permissions by archival description" or the "Permisisons by archival institution" :term:`information area` to access the :term:`fields <field>` under them.
+To do this, click on either the "Permissions by archival description" or the "Permissions by archival institution" :term:`information area` to access the :term:`fields <field>` under them.

 ..
 IMPORTANT::

-   To limit a group's access privileges to one or more specific archival institutions, you need to create a **new group** (or edit an exisiting custom group), rather than edit one of the default user groups (e.g. editor or contributor).
+   To limit a group's access privileges to one or more specific archival institutions, you need to create a **new group** (or edit an existing custom group), rather than edit one of the default user groups (e.g. editor or contributor).
 See: :ref:`add-group`